 Randomisation and masking

 Randomisation was by automated permuted blocks algorithm, after stratification by centre.
 The online Open Source Computerised Data Management System (openCDMS) 24 allocated the patient to a treatment arm at randomisation, emailed the local pharmacy identifying the numbered treatment ‘kit’ of 3 months supply to be dispensed, and recorded when a kit was dispensed.
 Emergency unblinding using openCDMS was governed by a standard operating procedure.
-The Data Management and Ethics Committee (DMEC) statistician could but did not request access to unblended data on openCDMS operated by the informatics department at the University of Manchester.
+The Data Management and Ethics Committee (DMEC) statistician could, but did not request access to unblinded data on openCDMS operated by the informatics department at the University of Manchester.
 Coded supplies of placebo and active minocycline were manufactured and distributed to local pharmacies by Catalent (www.catalent.com) and tracked by openCDMS.

 Procedures

-For the schedule of assessements see Table S1.
+For the schedule of assessements, see Table S1.
 RAs obtained informed consent to the procedures in the patient information leaflet.
-At screeening the RA applied a diagnostic checklist to the case notes and on the basis of a MINI interview 22, reached a consensus diagnosis with the RMO and confirmed the presence of psychotic symptoms.
-Blood was taken for renal and liver function tests (if not available from routione care) and urine for drugs and pregnancy tests.
-At the randomistion visit all baseline efficacy, imaging, and mechanistic outcomes were recorded together with assessmets of side effects and compliance listed in Supplementary material.
+At screeening the RA applied a diagnostic checklist to the case notes and on the basis of a MINI interview 22 reached a consensus diagnosis with the RMO and confirmed the presence of psychotic symptoms.
+Blood was taken for renal and liver function tests (if not available from routine care) and urine for drugs and pregnancy tests.
+At the randomistion visit all baseline efficacy, imaging, and mechanistic outcomes were recorded together with assessments of side effects and compliance listed in Supplementary material.

 Efficacy, side effects and compliance ratings were repeated at 2,6,9 and 12 month follow-up visits.
 Brain scans and cognitive function were repeated at 12 months.
 Blood samples for cytokines were repeated at 6,9 and 12 months.
 Trial medication ceased at 12 months.
 Clinical ratings were repeated at 15 months to check for rebound symptoms after withdrawal from trial medication.
 Project research assistants had regular training and harmonisation discussions at 2-weekly teleconferences and at 6 monthly away days.
 Reference PANSS interview videos were used to maintain and monitor inter-rater reliability.